 They may not reduce the fee, but it pays to ask.

-Call Around for A New ISP
+Call Around for a New ISP

 A high-speed internet connection is necessary for all streaming apps.
 If you lose service when you cut the cable TV cord, you need to secure service elsewhere to stream TV.

-But, there are ways to lower that cost.
+Fortunately, there are ways to lower that cost.
 For example, purchasing your own router and modem will eliminate monthly rental charges from the provider.

-Choosing a cheap service may result in annoying buffering or lagging that most cord-cutters want to avoid.
 Read our guide on the minimum internet speed requirements for streaming services to identify what all of the major platforms suggest.

 We live in a home where there are five of us on devices most of the day.
 We work from home, homeschool, and often game or watch TV.
 We’ve yet to go over our cap, but it’s something to ask potential providers.

 Read our guide on how to get internet without cable or a phone line to identify the best choices and questions to ask.

 What Equipment Do I Need to Cut the Cord?